Chapter 3:

 The demon brings its massive claw down on the tree branch, sending splinters flying down in every direction as if a grenade had exploded within.

 “Aghaha!”
-Mist cries, landing in the street, with blood pouring down their chin.
-Reforming the visor and immediately pushing off their propped position saved them from a killing blow, but the blood flowing from split lips and scraped gums showed how slim the margin had been.
-Worse yet, they’d landed on the curb, exacerbating the pain already present in their spine beyond what could be ignored.
+Mist cries, landing in the street with blood pouring down her chin.
+Reforming the visor and immediately pushing off her propped position saves her from a killing blow, but the blood flowing from split lips and scraped gums shows how slim the margin is.
+Worse yet, she lands on the curb, exacerbating the pain already present in her spine beyond what can be ignored.
 Mist wriggles and writhes, trying to move with the helplessness of a flipped-over turtle as the demon’s hooked fangs display a devious sneer.

 Help me!”
-Mist’s mind screamed, looking to Rosary with pleading eyes.
-Though she’d lost one opponent, the loss of her smokescreen left her on a perpetual defensive; no help would come from Rosary.
-In desperation, Mist grabbed the only weapon left.
+Mist’s mind screams, looking to Rosary with pleading eyes.
+Though she’s lost one opponent, the loss of her smokescreen leaves her on a perpetual defensive, unable to help.
+In desperation, Mist grabs the only weapon left.

 “Get back!”
 Mist screams, waving a stick around with desperate abandon.
 The leaves shake as Mist swings with all the precision of a blind toddler.
-After a dozen swings, the demon finally caught the branch in its teeth, holding it firm even as Mist tried shaking it free.
+After a dozen swings, the demon finally catches the branch in its teeth, holding it firm even as Mist tries shaking it free.

-No choice, I have to use it,” Mist thinks, closing their eyes and focusing.
-Taking hold of the fog in their free hand, Mist focused on concentrating all the fog possible.
-They’d seen others generate lightning, and everyone said they should have the same ability.
-“I have to or I’ll die.”
-As the static builds, Mist felt every hair stand on edge and even saw a moment of hesitation in the demon’s eyes, a faint glimmer of hope.
-Reaching out with full force and emptying their lungs with a thunderous war cry, Mist let loose their lightning.
+No choice, I have to use it,” Mist thinks, closing her eyes and focusing.
+Taking hold of the fog in her free hand, Mist focuses on concentrating all the fog possible.
+“I have to, or I’ll die.”
+She thinks, building static in the air.
+She’d never generated lightning before, but was just desperate enough to try.
+Mist feels her every hair stand on end and even sees a moment of hesitation in the demon’s eyes, a faint glimmer of hope.
+Reaching out with full force and emptying her lungs with a thunderous war cry, Mist lets loose her lightning.

 *Snap*

-For a moment, Mist and the demon only looked at one another.
-Mist had succeeded in generating an ion gradient that overcame the air’s innate insulating qualities, producing a static shock equivalent to that of rubbing socks on a carpet.
+For a moment, Mist and the demon only look at one another.
+Mist has generated an ion gradient that overcomes the air’s inherent insulating properties, producing a static shock equivalent to that from rubbing socks on a carpet.

-“Hehehe,” the demon laughs, no longer able to contain its glee at the decrepit scene Mist was making.
-The demon snaps the branch it’d been holding between its teeth, swinging its head back in a hellish cackle.
+“Hehehe,” the demon laughs, no longer able to contain its glee at Mist’s decrepit state.
+The demon swings its head back in a hellish cackle, snapping the branch between its fangs.

-Mist looked down, their lips trembling, unable to face the enemy before them and focusing instead on the stick in their hand.
-The wood was soft enough for their fingernails to carve grooves, sparking one final idea as the demon cackled.
+Mist looks down, her lips trembling, unable to face the enemy before her and focusing instead on the stick in her hand.
+She notices her fingernails had left marks on the soft wood, sparking one last idea for hope.

-Jamming their fingernails into the wood, Mist carved with reckless abandon as blood trickled from their nail beds.
-Only stopping when the demon broke free of its laughing fit, Mist then anchored the stick on the corner of the curb, preparing to meet the demon’s charge.
-The sight almost sent the demon into a second laughing fit, but instead, it unhinges its jaw like a snake, no doubt intending to swallow Mist whole.
-Unable to move, Mist closed their eyes, gripping the stick for dear life even as the demon’s sulfur-laden breath enveloped them.
+Jamming her fingernails into the wood, Mist carves with reckless abandon as blood trickles from her nail beds.
+Only stopping when the demon breaks free of its laughing fit, Mist anchors the stick on the corner of the curb, preparing to meet the demon’s charge.
+The sight almost sends the demon into a second laughing fit, but instead, it unhinges its jaw like a snake, no doubt intending to swallow Mist whole.
+Unable to move, Mist closes her eyes, gripping the stick for dear life even as the demon’s sulfur-laden breath envelops them.
 The demon’s jaws slip under Mist’s feet before there’s any tension on the stick.
 Half engulfed, Mist’s ears feel the full brunt of the demon’s screech.

-“GAAAAHHHH!” it bellowed as the stick was ripped from Mist’s hands.
-Opening their eyes, Mist saw the fruits of their efforts.
+“GAAAAHHHH!” it bellows as the stick is ripped from Mist’s hands.
+Opening her eyes, Mist sees the fruits of her efforts.
 The demon has impaled itself on the stick.
-Mist’s nail-carved cross had turned the soft, bendable wood hard as iron against the demon's flesh.
-It glowed as it pierced through its upper palate and into an eye socket.
-Ash fell from its face as the demon clawed at the stick, desperate to pull it from its face.
-The scream drew the attention of all who heard it.
-The remaining four demons turned their attention from Rosary for but an instant, but an instant was all she needed.
-Before one could even view the sight of its screaming comrade, its chest was reduced to orange ash, smashed like dry sand by Rosary’s crucifix.
-The remaining three forced their comrade’s cry from their minds, redoubling their efforts on the foe before them.
+Mist’s nail-carved cross turns the soft, bendable wood hard as iron against the demon’s flesh.
+It glows as it pierces through its upper palate and into an eye socket.
+Ash falls from its face as the demon claws at the stick, desperate to pull the stick free.
+The scream draws the attention of all who hear it, including the remaining four demons.
+They turn their attention from Rosary for an instant, but an instant is all she needs.
+Before one can even view the sight of its screaming comrade, its chest is reduced to orange ash, smashed like dry sand by Rosary’s crucifix.
+The remaining three force their comrade’s cry from their minds, redoubling their efforts on the foe before them.

 “Wall!”
-Rosary called, yanking her crucifix back in hand, and Mist answered.
-Rosary vanished from the demons’ sight behind a wall of mist, but they were already committed to the charge.
-Two of them burst through the wall at the same instant, eyes scanning for any sign of the enemy, but found none save for the sound of rattling chains above them.
+Rosary calls, yanking her crucifix back in hand, and Mist answers.
+Rosary vanishes from the demons’ sight behind a wall of fog, but they are already committed to the charge.
+Two of them burst through the wall at the same instant, eyes scanning for any sign of the enemy, but find none save for the sound of rattling chains above them.
 “Ha!”
-Rosary yelled, swinging her crucifix down, causing her whole body to somersault in mid-air.
-The momentum pulled the chain tight as the crucifix severed both demons’ heads before their torsos left the wall of fog.
-Mist dropped the wall of fog, revealing the final kappa-looking demon with a panicked look.
-Its only remaining comrade was in the midst of clawing the stick from its eye socket, and even now, Rosary was charging with a crucifix in hand.
-It desperately retreated, only stopping when its back collided with its comrade’s bulky frame.
-Rosary wasted no time, launching the crucifix in an arc that tied the pair together.
-The chain wrapped around them again and again, tightening the coil with each rotation, and bringing the crucifix that much closer.
-Finally, the chain reached its end, pulling the chain with all her might, Rosary angled the crucifix to bash the kappa-looking demon’s head like a watermelon.
+Rosary yells, swinging her crucifix down, sending her whole body somersaulting in mid-air.
+The momentum pulls the chain tight as the crucifix severs both demons’ heads before their torsos leave the wall of fog.
+Mist drops the wall of fog, revealing the final kappa-looking demon with a panicked look.
+Its only remaining comrade is in the midst of clawing the stick from its eye socket, and even now, Rosary is charging with a crucifix in hand.
+It desperately retreats, only to stop when its back collides with its comrade’s bulky frame.
+Rosary wastes no time, launching the crucifix in an arc that ties the pair together.
+The chain wraps around them again and again, tightening the coil with each rotation and bringing the crucifix that much closer.
+Finally, the chain reaches its end.
+Pulling with all her might, Rosary angles the crucifix to bash the kappa-looking demon’s head like a watermelon.

 *Bam*

-The crucifix makes contact, but not with the kappa-looking demon who’d once again pulled its head into its shell.
+The crucifix makes contact, but not with the kappa-looking demon, who once again pulls its head into its shell.
 Instead, the crucifix bursts through the back of the bulkier demon.
-As the chains slacken, the kappa-looking demon popped its head from its shell, hoping to make a break for it, only to be met with a full view of white.
-The demon opened its mouth as if to scream in shock or surprise, but a searing hot impact sent it tumbling backwards before any noise could escape its beak.
-As it fell, its head fell from the cloud of fog Mist formed around its torso.
-In the brief second, the demon had been distracted by the white fog.
-Rosary had reeled in her crucifix and charged the demon.
-She tackled the demon, driving her crucifix through its rigid shell, denting the asphalt it impacted.
-The demon’s body disintegrated, leaving only a small cracked bead in the street where Rosary had struck.
+As the chains slacken, the kappa-looking demon pops its head from its shell, hoping to make a break for it, only to be met with a full view of white.
+The demon opens its mouth as if to scream in shock or surprise, but a searing hot impact sends it tumbling backward before any noise can escape its beak.
+As it falls, its head falls from the cloud of fog Mist forms around its torso.
+In the brief second the demon is distracted by the white fog, Rosary reels in her crucifix and charges the demon.
+She tackles the demon, driving her crucifix through its rigid shell, denting the asphalt it impacts.
+The demon’s body disintegrates, leaving only a small cracked bead in the street where Rosary strikes.

 MyAnimeList iconMyAnimeList icon